TAPAS: Fast and Automatic Derivation of Tensor Parallel Strategies for Large Neural Networks: Evaluation

 \subsubsection{Search time.}

-As explained in \S~\ref{sec:complexity}, \tap has a sub-linear time complexity, which is desirable when the models' size scales up.
-In the experiments with Alpa, we present the end-to-end search time with respect to model scaling, defined by the duration from the start of the experiment till the moment that the training process begins.
-Due to time constraints, we shortlisted a search space of 16 plans for T5 and 5 plans for ResNet, while we did not restrict the search space for \tap.
+Search time is defined by the duration of strategy derivation, excluding framework initialization time and actual training time.
+In \autoref{fig:scaling-params-search}, we present the end-to-end search time for increasing model sizes.

-To scale the model along the depth, we increase the number of transformer layers for T5, an encoder-decoder transformer architecture for language modeling.
-Increasing the depth of dense transformer models is a common practice to improve performance.
-Fig.~\ref{fig:scaling-params-t5} shows that, with rising parameters, \tap can still find a plausible schedule in under 15 mins, which is $21\times - 67\times$ faster than Alpa.
+To scale the model size along the width, we increase the size of the classification layer of the ResNet model.
+The base ResNet50 model has 1024 classes in the fully connected (FC) layer.
+As we increase the dimensions for the FC layer from 1024 to 10K, 100K, 250K, and 400K, the total number of parameters also scales up.
+As shown in the large-scale classification task with ResNet, \tap is two orders of magnitude faster than Alpa in finding the optimal solution, outperforming the latter by $103 - 162\times$.

-To scale the model size along the width for the ResNet50 model, we choose to increase the size of the classification layer.
-The original ResNet50 model has 1024 classes in the classification layer.
-As we increase the dimensions for the classification layer, the total number of parameters also scales up.
-As shown in Fig.~\ref{fig:scaling-params-resnet50}, \tap is two orders of magnitude faster than Alpa in finding the optimal solution.
-Our systems outperforms it by $103\times - 162\times$.
+To scale the model along the depth, we increase the number of transformer layers for T5. \autoref{fig:framework-flops-perf} shows that, with an increasing number of parameters, \tap can still find a plausible schedule in under 15 mins, which is $21 - 67\times$ faster than Alpa.

 We further analyze the time breakdown during the search.
-For example, for 24-layer T5-large (770M parameters), Alpa spent 5 mins profiling the operators and 5 mins constructing the pipeline stages out of the operators.
-Instead, \tap reduces the architecture to one transformer block and searches for shardable parameters within that only, drastically reducing the search space.
-As a result, Alpa takes 197 minutes to search for 16 candidate plans, while \tap requires only 6 minutes to examine 729 candidate plans.
+The efficient graph pruning algorithm greatly shrinks the search space while preserving key optimization space.
+Moreover, the analytical cost model used by \tap does not require operator profiling.
+As a result, Alpa takes 197 minutes to search 16 candidate strategies, while \tap requires only 6 minutes to examine 729 strategies for T5-large.